vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 * ``ssh_keys_secret`` - The name of the Kubernetes secret in the workshop namespace holding the SSH key pair for the workshop session.
 * ``platform_arch`` - The CPU architecture the workshop container is running on, ``amd64`` or ``arm64``.

-To use a data variable within the page content, surround it by matching pairs of brackets:
+To use a data variable within the page content, when using the ``classic`` renderer surround it by matching pairs of brackets:

 ```text
 {{ session_namespace }}